NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 White sesame in a bowl.
 Brown and black sesame seeds.

-3. The seeds are also valuable sources of dietary protein with fine-quality amino acids that are essential for growth, especially in children.
-Just 100 g of seeds provide about 18 g of protein (32% of daily recommended values).
+3. Additionally, sesame seeds are valuable sources of dietary protein, containing high-quality amino acids crucial for growth, particularly in children.
+Just 100 grams of seeds provide approximately 18 grams of protein, fulfilling 32% of daily recommended values.

-4. Sesame seeds contain many health benefiting compounds such as sesamol (3, 4-methylene-dioxyphenol), sesaminol, furyl-methanthiol, guaiacol (2-methoxyphenol), phenyl ethanthiol and furaneol, vinyl guacol, and decadienal.
-Sesamol and sesaminol are phenolic anti-oxidants.
-Together, these compounds help stave off harmful free radicals from the human body.
+4. These seeds contain various health-promoting compounds such as sesamol, sesaminol, furyl-methanthiol, guaiacol, phenyl ethanthiol, furaneol, vinyl guacol, and decadienal.
+Sesamol and sesaminol act as phenolic antioxidants, collectively combating harmful free radicals in the body.

-5. Sesame is among the seeds rich in quality vitamins and minerals.
-They are excellent sources of B-complex vitamins such as niacin, folic acid, thiamin (vitamin B1), pyridoxine (vitamin B6), and riboflavin.
+5. Sesame seeds are rich in essential vitamins and minerals, particularly B-complex vitamins like niacin, folic acid, thiamin (vitamin B1), pyridoxine (vitamin B6), and riboflavin.

-6. 100 g of sesame contains 97 µg of folic acid, about 25% of recommended daily intake.
-Folic acid is essential for DNA synthesis.
-When given to expectant mothers during their peri-conception period, it may prevent neural tube defects in the newborns.
+6. A 100-gram serving of sesame seeds contains 97 µg of folic acid, meeting 25% of the recommended daily intake.
+Folic acid plays a crucial role in DNA synthesis and may prevent neural tube defects in newborns when consumed by expectant mothers during the peri-conception period.

-7. Niacin is another B-complex vitamin found abundantly in sesame.
-About 4.5 mg or 28% of the daily required levels of niacin are provided from just 100 grams of seeds.
-Niacin helps reduce LDL-cholesterol concentrations in the blood.
-Also, it enhances GABA activity inside the brain, which in turn helps reduce anxiety and neurosis.
+7. Niacin, another B-complex vitamin abundant in sesame, provides approximately 4.5 mg or 28% of the daily required levels in a 100-gram serving.
+Niacin aids in lowering LDL-cholesterol levels and enhances GABA activity in the brain, potentially reducing anxiety and neurosis.

-8. The seeds are incredibly rich sources of many essential minerals.
-Calcium, iron, manganese, zinc, magnesium, selenium, and copper especially concentrated in sesame seeds.
-Many of these minerals have a vital role in bone mineralization, red blood cell production, enzyme synthesis, hormone production, as well as regulation of cardiac and skeletal muscle activities.
+8. Sesame seeds are exceptionally rich in essential minerals such as calcium, iron, manganese, zinc, magnesium, selenium, and copper.
+These minerals play vital roles in bone mineralization, red blood cell production, enzyme synthesis, hormone production, and the regulation of cardiac and skeletal muscle activities.

-Just a handful of sesame a day provides enough recommended levels of phenolic anti-oxidants, minerals, vitamins, and protein.
+Consuming just a handful of sesame seeds per day can provide recommended levels of phenolic antioxidants, minerals, vitamins, and protein.

 See the table below for in depth analysis of nutrients: